 What are methylxanthines?

 Methylxanthines are an older type of bronchodilator for treating COPD.
 They work by reducing swelling in the airways and relaxing the muscles that surround them.
-Methylxanthines are not used as often as other types of bronchodilators, because they can cause serious side effects.
+Methylxanthines are not used as often as other types of bronchodilators since they can cause serious side effects.
 The most common type of methylxanthine is called theophylline.1

 What are antibiotics?

 What are mucolytic drugs?

-What medications can help a person stop smoking?
+What medicines can help a person stop smoking?

-Two types of medications are available that can help a patient with COPD to stop smoking: nicotine replacement products and prescription medications.
-Nicotine replacement products deliver a small amount of nicotine into the body that can help make it easier to quit smoking.
+Two types of medicines may help people with COPD to stop smoking.
+These include nicotine replacement products and prescription drugs.
+Nicotine replacement products deliver a small amount of nicotine into the body.
+This can make it easier to quit smoking.
 These include gum, patches, inhalers, and lozenges.
-Prescription medicines can decrease a person’s urge to smoke without delivering any nicotine at all.1
+Prescription drugs can decrease a person’s urge to smoke without delivering any nicotine at all.1